Most useful information for Retraining

 We assess your parents’ or guardians’ income when you claim Youth Allowance as a dependent student or Australian Apprentice.

-Independent for Youth Allowance if you’re an orphan
+Independent for Youth Allowance if you’re a refugee

-If you’re an orphan, you may be independent for Youth Allowance.
+If you’re a refugee and your parents don’t live in Australia, you may be independent for Youth Allowance.

 Independent for Youth Allowance if you’re in state care